dwarvesf/WeAreHiring/additional-info/life-at-dwarves.md

 | **[Work Gear Supplies](https://github.com/dwarvesf/handbook/blob/master/benefits-and-perks.md#work-supplies-expense)**<br>Team fund to back you up for work-related expenses, such as work gears or subscriptions. | **[Travel Support](https://github.com/dwarvesf/handbook/blob/master/benefits-and-perks.md#flight-tickets-to-dwarves-hubs)**<br>Annual travel package to Dwarves Hubs across the country.        |
 | **Learning Sponsorship**<br>Monthly pool for internal & external input in the team’s knowledge hub.                                                                                                                | **[Healthcare Package](https://github.com/dwarvesf/handbook/blob/master/benefits-and-perks.md#annual-healthcare)**<br>Annual Bao Minh Insurance for overall & specialized healthcare check ups. |

-> and other exclusive company support, as in [Dwarves Benefits & Perks](https://github.com/dwarvesf/handbook/blob/master/benefits-and-perks.md).
+> And other exclusive company support, as in [Dwarves Benefits & Perks](https://github.com/dwarvesf/handbook/blob/master/benefits-and-perks.md).

 ## Foster a learning culture
 We take learning as the north-star metric.
 At Dwarves, we value you not only for the projects that you do for the company but also for how you strive to grow yourself.
 Learning at Dwarves takes place in all formats.